Policy Partnership on Food Security

 At the ministerial level, the ministers of APEC economies responsible for agriculture and food met for the first time in Niigata, Japan, in 2010 and issued the Niigata Declaration on APEC Food Security—the first comprehensive APEC plan for promoting regional food security.
 Subsequent APEC ministerial meetings on food security were held biennially in Kazan, Russia (2012), Beijing, China (2014), and Piura, Peru (2016), which led to the Kazan Declaration, Beijing Declaration, and Piura Declaration outlining APEC’s new plans for tackling food security, respectively.

-At the meeting, PPFS members provided updates on their domestic policies to achieve food security and initiatives involving private sector participation relative to the “Enhancing Food Security and Sustainable Agriculture in response to Climate Change” priority, which is one of the thematic priorities of Viet Nam’s host year that links directly with the work of APEC economies for implementing the APEC Food Security Roadmap Towards 2020.
-In this context, the thematic clusters of PPFS’s work for 2017 focuses on the following areas:
+At the meeting, PPFS members provided updates on their domestic policies to achieve food security and initiatives involving private sector participation relative to “Promoting Food Security in APEC Region” which is one of the key areas under thematic priorities of Papua New Guinea’s host year (Priority 2: Promoting Sustainable and Inclusive Growth) that links directly with the work of APEC economies for implementing the APEC Food Security Roadmap Towards 2020.
+In this context, the thematic clusters of PPFS’s work for 2018 focuses on the following areas:

-The next PPFS meeting will take place in Port Moresby, Papua New Guinea, during SOM1 in March 2018.
+The next PPFS meeting will take place in Port Moresby, Papua New Guinea, during FSW2018 in August 2018.

 Multi-year Framework on Food Security and Climate Change